ychanakya12/TitanicSurvival/README.md

 # TitanicSurvival
 The Titanic Survival Prediction project uses the Kaggle Titanic dataset to predict passenger survival from the 1912 disaster.
+Built in Python with Jupyter Notebooks, it employs classification models like Random Forest and Logistic Regression.
+Features like age, sex, and class are preprocessed, with EDA revealing survival patterns (e.g., higher survival for women).
+Achieving ~83% accuracy, it highlights factors influencing survival, aiding historical analysis.